wxtiles/wxtiles.github.io/getting-started/index.md

 Once version one of the api is released, breaking changes will only be made by increasing the version path parameter.
 Until then you should expect breaking changes without a change in version.

 #API Documentation
-View the api documentation [here](https://wxtiles.github.io/wxtiles-docs/api-docs/).
+View the web api documentation [here](https://wxtiles.github.io/wxtiles-docs/api-docs/).

+#JS Client Documentation
+View the api documentation for the wxTilesjs library [here](./wxtilesjs-docs).

 #API Keys
 Access to the WXTiles API requires an API Key.
 This key can be obtained by signing up for a free account at [wxtiles.com](https://wxtiles.wpengine.com/my-account/).
 Once you have signed up, you can find your API Key on your account page.